JoeCameron1/IndividualProject/ProjectLog.md

 20/11/2017 | 1 Hour | Gathered data for the Bowline Knot on a non-reflective background, hence completing my second dataset.
 21/11/2017 | 2 Hours | Gathered/Downloaded images of the five knots in order to create a validation dataset that is completely separate from the dataset I am creating.
 21/11/2017 | 1 Hour | Ran my classification script, this time training the CNN on my complete initial dataset, and validating on the 'wild' dataset I created the previous day.
 After 50 epochs, the classification CNN achieved an accuracy of 90%.
+21/11/2017 | 1 Hour | Experimented with the optimizer function in my model.compile method within my classification script.
+Initially, I changed the optimizer function from rmsprop to adam, although rmsprop seemed to outperform adam consistently.
+I will have to spend more time fully understanding optimizer functions next week.
 22/11/2017 | 2 Hours | Making adjustments to my classification script by changing my Keras model.
 I increased the batch_size from 4 to 8, this showed an increase in accuracy from approximately 90% to approximately 95%.
+Next, I experimented with normalisation layers and Gaussian noise layers.
+Gaussian noise appeared to slightly improve accuracy, although normalisation layers did the opposite.
+I will also have to spend time next week exploring these concepts further.

 ## Week 9